The story of Kaira Konko

 Donations from the UK support the Scouts' education, provides rice for the poorest families and emergency funds for house repairs, medical fees and emergency community projects such as well repairs.

-Many other projects have developed from the Scouting links such as the New Soma Fire Station [link to fire and rescue] and new classrooms for Soma Primary School [link to the soma project], getting disabled students into school [link to soma project], a women’s adult literacy programme (Towns Women’s Guild) and links at local government level between Hampshire County Council and local councils in the Gambia through the Commonwealth Forum, to mention just some.
+Many other projects have developed from the Scouting links such as the New Soma Fire Station and new classrooms for Soma Primary School, getting disabled students into school, a women’s adult literacy programme (Towns Women’s Guild) and links at local government level between Hampshire County Council and local councils in the Gambia through the Commonwealth Forum, to mention just some.

-Everyone involved with Kaira Konko and the other Hampshire projects in Soma were delighted that Marion Christmas was awarded an MBE in 2004 for services to the people of The Gambia.
+Everyone involved with Kaira Konko and the other Hampshire projects in Soma were delighted that Marion Christmas and Lamin Kinteh have both been awarded an MBE for services to the people of The Gambia.
 This is recognition of the success and significance of this very special project.

-By employing local labour for all the various projects we have put a lot of money into the local community whicgh in turn supports local families.
+By employing local labour for all the various projects we have put a lot of money into the local community which in turn supports local families.

 photos of the building